LCVP (United States): History

+The LCP(L) still had a major drawback: men and equipment had to disembark over its sides.
+This was time-consuming and exposed to enemy fire in combat.

-The Japanese had been using ramp-bowed landing boats like Daihatsu-class landing craft in the Second Sino-Japanese War since the summer of 1937—boats that had come under intense scrutiny by Navy and Marine Corps observers at the Battle of Shanghai in particular, including from future general, Victor H. Krulak.
-When Krulak showed Higgins a picture and suggested that Higgins develop a version of the ramped craft for the Navy, Higgins, at his own expense, started his designers working on adapting the idea to the boat design.
-He then had three of the craft built, again at his own expense.
+The Japanese had been using ramp-bowed landing boats like Daihatsu-class landing craft in the Second Sino-Japanese War since the summer of 1937.
+These boats had come under intense scrutiny by Navy and Marine Corps observers at the Battle of Shanghai in particular, including future general Victor H. Krulak.

+In May 1941, Krulak and Major Ernest E. Linsert showed Higgins a picture Krulak had taken in 1937.
+They suggested that Higgins develop a version of the ramped craft for the Navy.
+Higgins, at his own expense, had his designers add a ramp to the Eureka boat, and built three of the craft.
+Meanwhile, Linsert had urged the Marine Corps Equipment Board, headed by Brigadier General Emile P. Moses, to procure ramp-bow Eureka boats.